 Angles are given in degrees.
 Note that this format does not apply to noise parameters (refer to the “Noise Parameter Data” section later in this specification).
 The default value is MA.

+For Version 1.0 files:

+R n specifies the reference resistance in ohms, where n is a real, positive number.
+If R is omitted, the default reference resistance is 50 ohms for all ports.

+For Version 1.1 files:

+R n1 … np specifies the reference resistances in ohms, where the character “R” is followed by p real, positive numbers, where p is equal to the number of ports represented in the file.
+For Version 1.1 files, the character “R” shall be followed by as many values as the number of ports to serve as the per port reference resistance for each port, matched by order.
+In addition, for Version 1.1 files, “R” and the p values following it shall be placed at the end of the option line.

+For Version 2.0 and Version 2.1 files:

-R n specifies the reference resistance in ohms, where n is a real, positive number of ohms.
-The default reference resistance is 50 ohms.
-Note that this is overridden by the [Reference] keyword, described below, for files of [Version] 2.0 and above.
+R n specifies the reference resistance in ohms, where n is a real, positive number.
+For Version 2.0 and Version 2.1 files, this is overridden by the [Reference] keyword, if it exists, as described below.
+Note that, for Version 2.0 and Version 2.1 files, independent references per port are only supported through the [Reference] keyword.

-Option line parameters are separated by one or more whitespace; the option line itself is terminated with a line termination sequence or character.
+For Version 1.0, Version 1.1, Version 2.0 and Version 2.1 files, option line parameters are separated by one or more whitespaces; the option line itself is terminated with a line termination sequence or character.
 If a parameter is missing, the default value is assumed.
-With the exception of the opening # (hash mark) symbol and the value following “R”, option line parameters may appear in any order.
+With the exception of the opening # (hash mark) character and the multi-valued per port reference resistance parameter (“R n1 ... np”), option line parameters may appear in any order.

+Rules for Version 1.0, Version 2.0, and Version 2.1 files:

 In summary, the option line should read:

 For 1-port files: # [Hz|kHz|MHz|GHz] [S|Y|Z] [DB|MA|RI] [R n]